Skip to content

 How To Find Your Local Disability Driving Assessment Centre

 As a registered charity, Driving Mobility accredits a network of 20 driving assessment centres covering the whole of the UK.
 Many with outreach facilities, these centres include independent charities and NHS centres offering professional information and assessment services to assist people with any medical condition to gain or retain independence.
-Book your assessment with your local disability driving assessment centre.
+Book your disabled driving assessment with your local disability driving assessment centre.

 Assessment Consultation